Proxies for Web Scraping: Types, Privacy, and Detection

 curl --proxy socks5h://user:pass@1.2.3.4:1080 https://httpbin.org/ip

-Proxy selection checklist for scraping
+Proxy selection checklist

 Task Recommendation

-Light sites, no protection Datacenter proxies, IPv4
+Light sites, no bot management Datacenter, IPv4

-Session required (login, cart) Static (sticky) ISP/residential
+Session required (login, cart) ISP or sticky residential

 DNS must not leak SOCKS5 with the socks5h:// scheme